Skip to main content

 You don’t need to understand anything about electrical wiring, consumer units, or RCDs.
 You don’t need to apply for the OZEV grant yourself.
 You don’t even need to choose a charger in advance — your installer can recommend one during the survey.

-The truth: Getting a home charger installed is easier than getting a new boiler or kitchen appliance fitted.
+In practice, installing a home charger is simpler than fitting a new boiler or a kitchen appliance.

 4. “I’m Not Sure Which Charger to Get”

-Here’s the thing: every charger on our site works with every Tesla.
-You genuinely cannot make a bad choice.
-The differences are in the margins — smart tariff integration, solar compatibility, cable length, app features.
+Every charger on our site works with every Tesla, so the downside risk is small.
+The differences are at the margins — smart tariff integration, solar compatibility, cable length, app polish.

 If you want the answer in 30 seconds, take our charger quiz.
 It asks 3 questions and recommends the best charger for your specific situation.